weiaicunzai/Tensorflow-practice/README.md

 ## Requirement

 Tensorflow 1.4
+Python 3.5

 ## Edit
-This repo is inspired by [Hvass-Labs/TensorFlow-Tutorials](https://github.com/Hvass-Labs/TensorFlow-Tutorials), hats off to him
+This repo is inspired by [Hvass-Labs/TensorFlow-Tutorials](https://github.com/Hvass-Labs/TensorFlow-Tutorials), hats off to him.
+I was going to use jupyter notebook to write the tutorial, but jupyter can't use VIM(at least I dont not know how), So I would write this in the plain python file